In Lebanese town, mounting trash shows strain of refugees

 The new Bar Elias facility represents a prototype that should become part of broader national plans for development, said Ziad el-Sayegh, senior national policy advisor for Lebanon's ministry of the displaced.

-Ministries had been putting together a "master plan for all the infrastructure" but could not undertake it without outside support, he said.
+Ministries had been putting together a "master plan for all the infrastruce" but could not undertake it without outside support, he said.

-"The government has an enormous deficit, and then on top of that, add the weight of the displacement crisis," Sayegh said.
+"The government has an enormous deficit, and then on top of that, add the weight of the refugee crisis," Sayegh said.

 Lebanese officials will take their vision for such a plan to Brussels next week, highlighting how the refugee crisis has strained Lebanon's already crumbling infrastructure.

-Prime Minister Saad al-Hariri, who has been trying to drag Lebanon out of institutional paralysis since he was appointed in November, said the plan would "equally benefit Lebanese citizens and displaced Syrians".
+Prime Minister Saad al-Hariri, who has been trying to drag Lebanon out of insitutional paralysis since he was appointed in November, said the plan would "equally benefit Lebanese citizens and displaced Syrians".
+(Reporting by Ellen Francis; Editing by Julia Glover)

-Hariri said on Friday he would call for international aid in Brussels in order to ensure "that Lebanon does not fall apart".